KatanaGraph/katana/CONTRIBUTING.md

 in `.github/workflows`, `inputs/CMakeLists.txt` and
 `external/katana/python/katana/exmaple_utils.py`.  `vN` is a monotonically increasing version number.
-You can use a command `inputs/update_inputs.sh` to create create a new input collection.
+You can use a command `inputs/update_inputs.sh` to create a new input collection.
 After creating the tar file, you will need to upload the file to the public S3 bucket.

 Tests are just executables created by the CMake `add_test` command.
 A test